Rleahy22/angularJsonEdit/README.md

 # angularJsonEdit

 An infinitely nesting, dependency free interactive JSON editor for Angular.
 Can support an infinitely nested object without the need to install jQuery, bootstrap, or any ui dependencies.
-All changes occur within the digest cycle with no manual calls of $scope.$digest or $scope.$apply.
+All changes occur within the digest cycle.
 100% test covered.

 # Usage